LibruaryNFT/TopShotTrainingCamp/README.md

 This repo is meant as a way to share important utilities, contracts, and tools for the NBA TopShot community.
 It is a work in progress and will be updated as new tools are developed.

 Currently the repo contains the following projects:

-- TopShot Emulator - Designed to help anyone with deploying TopShot locally.
+- TopShot Emulator - Designed to help anyone with deploying TopShot locally and ready to mint moments.
+It includes the same sets and play data as found on TopShot.

 - TopShot Tiers(in-progress) - Designed to help find the tier and badges of NBA Top Shot moments on-chain.

 - TopShot Badges(in-progress) - Designed to help find the badges of NBA Top Shot moments on-chain.

 - TopShot Links - An aggregated list of helpful resources.

 ## TopShot Emulator Setup

+This setup will get you started with the TopShot emulator and ready to mint moments.

 1. Start the emulator
 - flow-c1 emulator start